Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning

-Here, each UAV is equipped with an autonomous agent that learns to jointly maximize the number of connected ground devices and energy utilization in the network. \item We conduct simulations based on a realistic model of the agent's environment, taking into consideration both randomly distributed static devices, as well as dynamic devices which follow a random walk mobility (RWM) model.
-Furthermore, our proposed DQLSI approach is compared to state-of-art centralized approaches that assume global spatial knowledge of all ground end-devices in a quickly-evolving network.
+Here, each UAV is equipped with an autonomous agent that learns to jointly maximize the number of connected ground devices and energy utilization by UAVs while optimizing the 3D flight trajectory of each UAV over a series of time-steps. \item We compare our proposed DQLSI approach to the state-of-the-art centralized approaches that assume global spatial knowledge of all ground devices in a quickly-evolving network.
+We also evaluated the approach using two different models of ground device mobility: random walk (RW) and random waypoint (RWP)~\cite{Camp_RW_2002}.
 Results show that our proposed approach is robust in simultaneously providing improved energy utilization while maximizing the number of connected ground devices. \end{itemize} The remainder of this work is organized as follows.~In Section II, we present related work.
 The environment model is provided in Section III.
-We discuss the proposed decentralized Q-learning with Local Sensory Information (DQLSI) approach in section IV.
+We present DQLSI approach in section IV.
 In section V, we present the simulation setup, results and discussions.
 Section VI concludes the paper and outlines future directions.